Top euro policymakers at odds over Greek debt fix

 Athens managed to sell nearly 1 billion euros in short-term bills on Thursday to complete raising the 5 billion euros it needs to pay off maturing paper on Friday and avoid default.

-But the government desperately needs the next tranche of its international bailout loans to recapitalize its banks and pay civil servants and suppliers.
+But the government desperately needs the next tranche of its international bailout loans to recapitalise its banks and pay civil servants and suppliers.

 "We will concentrate on 2013 and 2014.
-The sum is about 13.5 billion euros ($17.2 billion)," said the source involved in negotiations, speaking on condition of anonymity.
+The sum is about 13.5 billion euros," said the source involved in negotiations, speaking on condition of anonymity.

 That might postpone a longer-term solution to the Greek debt problem until after a September 2013 German general election, but it may not be acceptable to the IMF.